Marine Protected Areas

 More information is available on the Ramsar website.

-Much of the NWIFCA coastline is also designated under UK law as Sites of Special Scientific Interest (SSSI) and National Nature Reserves (NNR).
+Much of the North West coastline is also designated under UK law as Sites of Special Scientific Interest (SSSIs) and National Nature Reserves (NNRs).
 Information on these sites can be found on the following sites:

 Other useful links can be found below: